stealify/node-component-manager/README.md

 ## Goals
-compile and run Tasks using componentManager.* api @stealify/components defined by the @stealify/components/definition.md
+- compile and run Tasks using componentManager.* api @stealify/components defined by the @stealify/components/definition.md
+- offer interfaces for repl and stdio net node.worker. node.vm